Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The DS620slim shares the same standard setup process as other Synology servers with these simple steps.
 It took me about half an hour to get mine ready, including the time to take the server out of the box.

-Moving from the DS419+, I had a pleasant surprise to find out that the DS620slim sports high-end features that were never before available to Synology's slim series.
+Moving from the DS419+, I was pleased to find out that the DS620slim sports high-end features that were never before available in Synology's slim series.

 For one, the server supports the new Btrfs file system.
 As a result, you can use Snapshot and Replication to guard data against accidental or malicious alteration, including ransomware.
 The server also supports 4K transcoding, and its Surveillance Station can handle up to 25 IP cameras.

-What's more, it's the first slim sever to have Synology's Virtual Machine Manager.
-VMM is a powerful app that allows the server to run multiple virtual machines -- be it a Windows, Linux, or another DSM system -- on the inside.
-With this capability, the server has endless potential in what you can do with it.
+What's more, it's the first slim server to have Synology's Virtual Machine Manager.
+VMM is a powerful app that allows the server to run multiple virtual machines—be it a Windows, Linux, or another DSM system—on the inside.
+With this capability, the server has endless potential.

-And finally, like all Synology servers, the DS620slim comes with more than hundreds of other add-on apps accessible via its Package Center.
-In all, it has all that makes Synology NAS so great and fun to use; and more.
+Finally, like all Synology servers, the DS620slim comes with more than hundreds of other add-on apps accessible via its Package Center.
+In all, it has everything that makes Synology NAS so great and fun to use.

 DS620slilm Interface

-Running DSM 6.2, the Synology DS620slim has the same hardware specs as the DS218+ and can run all high-end apps never before available to the slim series.
+Running DSM 6.2, the Synology DS620slim has the same hardware specs as the DS218+ and can run all high-end apps that were never before available in the slim series.

 Synology DS620slim: Storage and memory anxieties no more

 That said, want a hardcore NAS machine?
-Populate the DS620slim with six 4TB Seagate IronWolf 110 SSDs and upgrade its RAM to 6GB.
+Populate the DS620slim with six 4TB Seagate IronWolf 110 SSDs and upgrade its RAM to the max.

 You'll now have a system with plenty of storage space that will beat most other servers in performance.
 And it's still compact and light enough for you to carry it with you.